GabrielSalla/sentinela/docs/monitor.md

 # Creating a new monitor
 This guide will walk through the steps to set up a new Monitor.
+The file [monitor_template.py](../resources/monitor_template.py) serves as a template for creating a new monitor.
+It includes all the necessary imports and settings to get started.

 As a demonstration, the Monitor that will be designed is intended to **search for users with invalid registration data**, specifically when their name is empty.